 This cassava flour bread recipe is best stored in the fridge up to one week, in an airtight container.
 You can also slice the bread and store it in the freezer up to one month.

-How to Eat Cassava Flour Bread
+How to Eat This Banana Bread

 You can enjoy this unsweetened cassava flour banana bread a variety of ways: